Donkequan/HedgeSwap/README.md

 # HedgeSwap: Universal Hedged Atomic Swaps Against Griefing Attacks

 This repository contains implementations of the cryptographic primitives and smart contracts used in the HedgeSwap experiments.

+The full version of the paper is available on ePrint: [HedgeSwap paper](https://eprint.iacr.org/2026/1252).

 ## Repository Structure